Escapement: Accuracy

 Any escapement with sliding friction will need lubrication, but as this deteriorates the friction will increase, and, perhaps, insufficient power will be transferred to the timing device.
 If the timing device is a pendulum, the increased frictional forces will decrease the Q factor, increasing the resonance band, and decreasing its precision.
-For spring driven clocks, the impulse force applied by the spring changes as the spring is unwound, following Hooke's law.
-For gravity driven clocks, the impulse force also increases as the driving weight falls and more chain suspends the weight from the gear train; in practice, however, this effect is only seen in large public clocks, and it can be avoided by a closed-loop chain.
+For spring-driven clocks, the impulse force applied by the spring changes as the spring is unwound, following Hooke's law.
+For gravity-driven clocks, the impulse force also increases as the driving weight falls and more chain suspends the weight from the gear train; in practice, however, this effect is only seen in large public clocks, and it can be avoided by a closed-loop chain.

 Watches and smaller clocks do not use pendulums as the timing device.
 Instead, they use a balance spring: a fine spring connected to a metal balance wheel that oscillates (rotates back and forth).
-Most modern mechanical watches have a working frequency of 3–4 Hz, or 6–8 beats per second (21,600–28,800 beats per hour; bph).
+Most modern mechanical watches have a working frequency of 3–4 Hz (oscillations per second) or 6–8 beats per second (21,600–28,800 beats per hour; bph).
 Faster or slower speeds are used in some watches (33,600 bph, or 19,800 bph).
 The working frequency depends on the balance spring's stiffness (spring constant); to keep time, the stiffness should not vary with temperature.
 Consequently, balance springs use sophisticated alloys; in this area, watchmaking is still advancing.
 As with the pendulum, the escapement must provide a small kick each cycle to keep the balance wheel oscillating.
-Also, the same lubrication problem occurs over time; the watch will lose accuracy (typically it will speed up) when the escapement lubrication starts failing.
+Also, the same lubrication problem occurs over time; the watch will lose accuracy (typically it will speed up) when the escapement lubrication starts to fail.

 Pocket watches were the predecessor of modern wristwatches.
 Pocket watches, being in the pocket, were usually in a vertical orientation.
 Gravity causes some loss of accuracy as it magnifies over time any lack of symmetry in the weight of the balance.
-The tourbillon was invented to minimize this: the balance and spring is put in a cage which rotates (typically but not necessarily, once a minute), smoothing gravitational distortions.
-This very clever and sophisticated clock-work is a prized complication in wristwatches, even though the natural movement of the wearer tends to smooth gravitational influences anyway.
+The tourbillon was invented to minimize this: the balance and spring are put in a cage that rotates (typically but not necessarily, once a minute), smoothing gravitational distortions.
+This very clever and sophisticated clockwork is a prized complication in wristwatches, even though the natural movement of the wearer tends to smooth gravitational influences anyway.

 The most accurate commercially produced mechanical clock was the electromechanical Shortt-Synchronome free pendulum clock invented by W. H. Shortt in 1921, which had an uncertainty of about 1 second per year.
 The most accurate mechanical clock to date is probably the electromechanical Littlemore Clock, built by noted archaeologist E. T. Hall in the 1990s.
 In Hall's paper, he reports an uncertainty of 3 parts in 109 measured over 100 days (an uncertainty of about 0.02 seconds over that period).
 Both of these clocks are electromechanical clocks: they use a pendulum as the timekeeping element, but electrical power rather than a mechanical gear train to supply energy to the pendulum.